 In 2014, Chinese customers were extremely disgruntled by the customer service landscape.
-In a Deloitte report, 75 percent of Chinese consumers said they were not satisfied with their customer experience when interacting with companies across a variety of channels.
+In a Deloitte report, 75% of Chinese consumers said they were not satisfied with their customer experience when interacting with companies across a variety of channels.
 Other studies during that time showed similar results – customers were tired of inconsistency.
-A Gartner and Harris Study said 86 percent of consumers were willing to pay more for a better customer experience and 73 percent of consumers would expand their purchases with a merchant by 10 percent or more if the merchant delivered superior customer experience.
+A Gartner and Harris Study said 86% of consumers were willing to pay more for a better customer experience and 73% of consumers would expand their purchases with a merchant by 10% or more if the merchant delivered superior customer experience.
 “Without customer-oriented processes and reward mechanisms, we will be hard-pressed to deliver customer driven solutions,” a Fortune 500 Consumer Goods company head was quoted as saying in the report.

 At this time, WeChat and other major mobile apps were still rolling out to full scale.
 The consumer retail landscape was in flux.

 In the years since that study, Chinese companies listened.
-The technological giants we tip our hats to today like Alibaba Group Holding Ltd. (NYSE: BABA), WeChat operator Tencent Holdings Ltd. (HKEX: 0700) and JD.com Inc. (Nasdaq: JD) offered more customer-centric apps and websites through analytical penetration and easy-to-use loyalty programs.
+The technological giants we tip our hats to today like Alibaba, WeChat and JD.com offered more customer-centric apps and websites through analytical penetration and easy-to-use loyalty programs.

 Last year, Alibaba unveiled its 88VIP loyalty program.
 In the Chinese e-commerce world – and even in the wider world – there was nothing like it.
-The effects of 88VIP made Alibaba’s merchant platform credible distancing it from Amazon.com Inc. (Nasdaq: AMZN) with its unique package of rewards.
+The effects of 88VIP made Alibaba’s merchant platform credible distancing it from Amazon with its unique package of rewards.

-Essentially, 88VIP either cost customers 88 yuan ($13) a year, or 888 yuan ($130) a year, based on their membership scores.
-If a customer had a membership score of more than 1,000, they would pay less; those who have a membership score of less than 1,000 pay the latter.
+Essentially, 88VIP either cost customers 88 RMB a year ($13 USD) or 888 RMB a year ($130 USD) based on their membership score.
+If a customer has a membership score of more than 1,000 they will pay the former; those who have a membership score of less than 1,000 pay the latter.
 Moreover, Alibaba also has a third grouping called Alibaba Passport customers who score over 2,500.
 Scores were tabulated by customers writing reviews, shopping and interactions with other Alibaba customers.

-This created a cycle of integrity and also allowed Alibaba to fold other businesses into 88VIP's membership like getting 5 percent off when shopping on Tmall or Taobao.
-On top of that, 88VIP members were instantly enrolled in Xiami, the music-streaming service, and Youku, the video-streaming service.
+This created a cycle of integrity and also allowed Alibaba to fold other businesses into 88VUP’s membership like getting 5% off when shopping on Tmall or Taobao plus 88VIP members were instantly enrolled in Xiami, the music-streaming service, and Youku, the video-streaming service.
 Ele.me, the on-demand service, also was included in the package, which, at the time, allowed it to be competitive against Meituan.

-Just listen to this language in the press release from Alibaba.
-It is like they are reading directly from the 2014 Deloitte report: “Customers always take center stage at Alibaba.
+I mean just listen to this language in the press release from Alibaba, it is like they are reading directly from the 2014 Deloitte report: “Customers always take center stage at Alibaba.
 With the introduction of New Retail, customers are more engaged both online and offline.
 The decision to have an exclusive membership tier is not just about rewarding our most active members, it's also about building an all-around experience our customers can enjoy every day...The move [the creation of 88VIP] exemplifies why we launched our membership program in the first place -- to provide our customers with not just goods, but also a better lifestyle.
 We want our '88 VIP' members to enjoy the best shopping discounts, the most-entertaining content and the most-reliable local services that Alibaba can offer.”

 These three tiers of customers allowed Alibaba to gamify its entire business and create a halo effect for the rest of its platform.
-Most customers in the West cannot look at a consumer retail company that has done something on par and with so many customers.
-Amazon Prime still represents a small segment of consumers, whereas 88VIP touches 600 million users.
-Furthermore, Alibaba took the analytics of a loyalty program and constellated them across different platforms, effectively diagramming a portrait of their customers far from anything retail had ever seen.
+Most customers in the West cannot look to a consumer retail company that has done something on par and with so many customers.
+Amazon Prime still represents a small segment of consumers, whereas, 88VIP touches 600 million users.
+Furthermore, Alibaba took the analytics of a loyalty program and constellated them across their different platforms effectively diagramming a portrait of their customers far from anything retail had ever seen.